jurihock/stftPitchShift/README.md

 This repository features two analogical algorithm implementations, [main.cpp](main.cpp) (C++) and [main.py](main.py) (Python).
 Both of them contains following modules of the same name (but different file extension, of course).

-In addition to the base algorithm, it also features a spectral multi pitch shifting extension, which is described in the later section.
+In addition to the base algorithm implementation, it also features a spectral multi pitch shifting extension, which is described in the later section.

+## Modules

 ### Vocoder